hbctraining/variant_analysis/lessons/07_alignment_QC.md

     **Pros:**
       - Alignment metrics are easy to compare across samples
       - Easy to interpret results
-      - We can combine the `picard CollectAlignmentSummaryMetrics` output with our `FASTQC` reports
+      - We can combine the `CollectAlignmentSummaryMetrics` output with our `FASTQC` reports

     **Cons:**
       - Have to download a file from the O2 cluster